jipe/tupp/README.md

-# TUPP - The Unified Processing Pipeline
+# TUPP - The Unnamed Processing Pipeline